 - Current or Past Editorial Boards: Academy of Management Journal, Journal of Business Venturing, Entrepreneurship Theory and Practice, International Journal of Entrepreneurship & Small Business, Journal of International Entrepreneurship, Journal of International Business Studies, Entrepreneurship, Innovation and Change, and Production and Operations Management

-- Patel, Pankaj C., Stephanie Fernhaber, Patricia McDougall-Covin, and Robert van der Have (2013), “Beating Competitors to International Markets: The Value of Geographically Balanced Networks for Innovation,"Strategic Management Journal, forthcoming.
+- Patel, Pankaj C., Stephanie Fernhaber, Patricia McDougall-Covin, and Robert van der Have (2014), “Beating Competitors to International Markets: The Value of Geographically Balanced Networks for Innovation,"Strategic Management Journal, (35)5: 691–711.

 - Coviello, Nicole E., Patricia P. McDougall, and Benjamin M. Oviatt (2011), “The Emergence, Advance and Future of International Entrepreneurship Research—An Introduction to the Special Forum,” Journal of Business Venturing, 26, pp. 625-631.